 - By employing an expert, you’ll ensure you don’t fall foul of regulatory changes that could see you unintentionally become noncompliant.

 These two essential parts combine to create a strategy that allows you to make the best use of your time, money, and effort.
 At the end of the day, it’s all about playing to your strengths.

 The final thing to say about outsourcing is that if you find the right fit for your organization, you’ll get an objective look at compliance.
 It may be tempting to choose a senior member of staff from within as your compliance officer.
-The main issue that this can quickly cause is that they’ll be to too close to their work.
-That can make it difficult for them to objectively assess where you need to improve as a company.
-Especially if the improvements they identify emanate from the area of the business they’re responsible for.
+The main issue that this can quickly cause difficulties for them to assess where you need to improve as a company objectively.

-By tasking an expert third party with the task of compliance, you can gain the objective assessment that can unearth all manner of things.
-It’s far better for them to find it than the regulators so embrace their feedback and input.
+By tasking a third party expert with the task of compliance, you can gain the objective assessment that can unearth all manner of things.
+It’s far better for them to find them than regulators so embrace their feedback and input.